ajo01/canvasToPDF/README.md

 Will publish the package privately to npm.
 Make sure to update the version in package.json in npm/package or publishing will fail.

 `npm run publish-private`

+### Publish npm package publicly
+Will publish the package publicly to npm.
+Make sure to update the version in package.json in npm/package or publishing will fail.

+`npm run publish-public`